 Cora C. Dickson

 Deb lives in Lincoln University, PA with family roots in Eastern Shore’s Tilghman Island.
 Her love of animals began at a young age with her first dog Fawn and rabbit Snowflake.
 Since then Deb has been an active member in various animal organizations across the country.
-She shares her home with her love Ed, dog Bella and two adopted rabbits Fiona and Simon, who were rescued as strays by ESRREC.
+She shares her home with her love Ed, dog Bella and adopted rabbit Simon, rescued as a stray by ESRREC.
 She works in Wilmington, DE in the field of financial banking.

 William has been involved with ESRREC from the early planning stages.
 Not only does he volunteer at the shelter 1-2 times a week, he also helps his wife Cora manage the care of several foster rabbits at their house.
 William had rabbits as pets when he was a child and also as a college student, so when he and Cora moved to Rock Hall in 2009 they adopted two rabbits (Usagi and Coney, both since deceased).
 He works as a senior consultant for Red Hat and has a 20+ year career in the IT field.